 The Shannon Falls waterfall has a height of 335 meters, making it an extraordinary sight to see regardless of how many waterfalls you’ve seen in your lifetime.

-You take trails to get to the waterfalls, which are quite the sight to behold.
+You take trails to get to the waterfalls, which are quite a sight to behold.
 The park is open from mid-March to mid-October every year for you to enjoy.

 Whistler Mountain Bike Park